loginom/loginom-help-en-omegat/data/integration/connections/list/sqlite.md

 * **Create DB if it doesn't exist**: when this checkbox is selected, the database specified in the *Connection string* parameter will be created if it doesn't exist.
 The new DB is created using UTF-16 encoding.
 * **Description**: it is possible to provide any reference connection data in this form.

 > **Note:** To provide connection to the database, sqlite3.dll and sqlcipher.dll libraries are used.
 Their bitness matches the Loginom application/ server bitness.
 These libraries are included into the Loginom distribution kit.
-When third-party libraries are used, it is possible to refefine values of *Sync mode* and *Transaction journal mode* parameters by default.
+When third-party libraries are used, it is possible to redefine values of *Sync mode* and *Transaction journal mode* parameters by default.

 ## Compatibility